cooper/wikifier/doc/configuration.md

 which images are generated as they are requested.

-The advantage of this option is that it allows images to be served directly by a web server without summoning any Wikifier software, decreasing the page load time.
+The advantage of this option is that it allows images to be served directly by a web server without summoning any wikifier software, decreasing the page load time.

 The disadvantage is slower page generation time if new images have been